 A Knowledge Area Module, or KAM, is a scholarly paper that demonstrates your academic mastery of a subject you research with the guidance of a Mentor.
 The average length of a KAM is 90-120 pages.
 Only students in a KAM-based or Mixed-Model program (part KAMs, part classes) are required to write KAMs.
 Students in Course-based programs will not write a KAM and will, instead, take only the courses, practicums, residencies, etc., required of their program as outlined in the program of study or degree audit.

 Some programs have a limit on the number of KAMs a Faculty Mentor can assess for each student.
 In this situation, you may be required to locate an additional KAM Assessor.
-Please contact your Academic Advisor for clarification on this policy.
+Please contact your Student Success Advisor for clarification on this policy.

 A KAM-based program relies primarily on Knowledge Area Modules (KAMs) - large, scholarly papers demonstrating one’s academic mastery of a subject, but may also require a Foundations course and a Research sequence, in addition to Academic Residencies.
-Students in a KAM-based program may be able to substitute a set of courses for a KAM (contact an academic advisor for more specific information on this topic), but if this happens, the student is still considered KAM-based.
+Students in a KAM-based program may be able to substitute a set of courses for a KAM (contact a Student Success Advisor for more specific information on this topic), but if this happens, the student is still considered KAM-based.

 Students will be partnered with a faculty mentor who shares the same research interests and will support the student through the KAM process.
 This mentor will provide you with expert advice, including defining learning objectives, recommending relevant resources, and evaluating your work.